 Order from Amazon.com, Amazon.co.uk, Amazon.ca, Barnes & Noble, Waterstones, The Book Depository, WHSmith, Peachpit Press.

 Completely updated and expanded, the second edition contains more of just about everything that made the first edition so popular: more case studies, sketches, logos, tips for working with clients, insider stories, and more practical information for getting the job and getting it done right.

 You’ll be shown how to develop an iconic brand identity from start to finish, using client case studies from renowned designers.
-In the process, discover how designers create effective briefs, generate ideas, charge for their work, and collaborate with clients, all explained using the work of many well-known designers such as Paula Scher, who designed the logos for Citi and Microsoft Windows, and Lindon Leader, creator of the current FedEx identity, as well as work from leading design studios, including Moving Brands, Pentagram, MetaDesign, Sagmeister & Walsh, and many more.
+In the process, discover how to create effective briefs, generate ideas, charge for your work, and collaborate with clients, all explained using the work of many well-known designers such as Paula Scher, who designed the logos for Citi and Microsoft Windows, and Lindon Leader, creator of the current FedEx identity, as well as work from leading design studios, including Moving Brands, Pentagram, MetaDesign, Sagmeister & Walsh, and more.

 Paperback: 240 pages

 The Book Depository